Freak the Mighty: Plot

-The novel is set in a version of Portsmouth, New Hampshire.
-In the beginning of the book, Maxwell Kane is a young boy with low self-esteem.
-He lives with his grandfather, Grim, and grandmother, Gram.
-Max thinks of himself as a big butthead.
-People are afraid of him because he looks like his father, Kenneth "Killer" Kane, a convicted murderer.
-Max sets the stage for the story by reminiscing about his time in daycare, when he had met a boy named Kevin, or Freak, as their classmates called him.
-Kevin has Morquio syndrome, wears leg braces and uses crutches, and thinks of himself as a robot and is bullied by many bigger kids due to his short height.
-However, Max likes Kevin and thinks the crutches and leg braces are neat.
+In Portsmouth, New Hampshire, Maxwell Kane is a young boy who lives with his grandparents, Grim and Gram.
+People are afraid of Max because he looks like his father, convicted murderer Kenneth "Killer" Kane.
+Max reminisces about his time in daycare, when he met a boy named Kevin (or Freak, as their classmates called him).
+Kevin has Morquio syndrome, wears leg braces and uses crutches, thinks of himself as a robot, and is bullied by bigger kids due to his short height.

-Many years later, when Max is in middle school, he finds out that Freak and his mother, Gwen (referred to as "The Fair Guinevere") are moving into the house next door.
-When Max initially approaches Freak, Freak acts with hostility.
-However, sometime later, Max saves Kevin's toy ornithopter from a tree and they start to become friends.
-On the Fourth of July, they go to see the fireworks show and are attacked by an older boy, Tony "Blade" D. and his gang but avoid any mental or physical conflict.
+Years later, when Max is in middle school, he learns that Freak and his mother, Gwen, referred to as "The Fair Guinevere", are moving into the house next door.
+Max eventually approaches Freak, who acts with hostility.
+Max later saves Kevin's toy ornithopter from a tree and they start to form a friendship.
+On the Fourth of July, they go to see the fireworks show and are attacked by an older boy, Tony "Blade" D., and his gang.
 After the show, Blade chases the two with his gang after Freak calls him a cretin.
 Despite Max's lack of knowledge and disability, he escapes by acting on Freak's orders, but the two are driven into a muddy millpond, Freak riding on Max's shoulders.
-Freak gets the attention of a nearby police car, who drives off Blade's gang and takes the boys home.
-After this incident, Kevin starts riding on Max's shoulders regularly.
+Freak gets the attention of a nearby police car, which drives off Blade's gang and takes the boys home.
+After this, Kevin starts riding on Max's shoulders regularly.
 They begin to call themselves "Freak the Mighty".
-They go on adventures such as going to the hospital which Freak claims has a secret department called the "Bionics Department" which has had his brain CT scanned to be fitted into a bionic body.
+They go on adventures such as going to the hospital which Freak claims has a secret "Bionics Department" which has had his brain CT scanned and fitted into a bionic body.

 On one adventure they find a woman's purse in the storm drain.
 They return it to the woman who is named Loretta Lee.
-She is the wife of Iggy Lee, leader of the Panheads, a motorcycle gang who "struck fear in everyone, even the cops", as Max puts it.
+She is married to Iggy, leader of the Panheads, a motorcycle gang who "struck fear in everyone, even the cops".
 Iggy says that the two of them once knew Max's father.
-They consider "having some fun" with the boys but don't because they are afraid that Max's father will get parole even though he's serving a life sentence.
-They also reveal that Kevin's father left once he heard that his son had a birth defect.
+They consider "having some fun" with the boys but do not because they are afraid that Max's father will get parole even though he is serving a life sentence.
+Loretta also calls Kevin's father a magician, saying that he vanished as soon as he found out his son had a birth defect.